Logic and Computation

 Logic and Computation is the study of the development of computer languages.

-Studying Logic and Computation can help you develop conceptual and analytical skills and a deeper theoretical understanding.
+Studying Logic and Computation can help you develop conceptual and analytical skills.
 You’ll examine the structure, design and limitations of symbolic representations and procedures in both human thought and computer software.

 Logic and Computation is taught by experts in both the Faculty of Science and the Faculty of Arts.
-We are the only university in New Zealand to offer an undergraduate programme of this kind.
+We are the only university in New Zealand to offer this undergraduate programme.

 Where can Logic and Computation take you?